gurkirt/road-dataset/README.md

 - 122k annotated with self/ego-actions of AV as well, e.g. AV-on-the-mov, AV-Stopped, AV-turning-right, AV-Overtaking etc.

 ## Attribution
 ROAD dataset is build upon [Oxford Robot Car Dataset (OxRD)](https://robotcar-dataset.robots.ox.ac.uk/about/).
-Please cite the original dataset if it useful in your work, citation can be found [here](https://robotcar-dataset.robots.ox.ac.uk/citation/).
+If you find the original dataset useful in your work, please cite it using the citation that can be found [here](https://robotcar-dataset.robots.ox.ac.uk/citation/).

-Similar to original work [(OxRD)](https://robotcar-dataset.robots.ox.ac.uk/privacy/), this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0) International License and is intended for non-commercial academic use.
-If you are interested in using the dataset for commercial purposes please contact original creator [OxRD](https://robotcar-dataset.robots.ox.ac.uk/contact/) for video content and [Fabio](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and [Gurkirt](http://gurkirt.github.io/) for event annotations.
+Similar to the original dataset [(OxRD)](https://robotcar-dataset.robots.ox.ac.uk/privacy/), the ROAD dataset is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0) International License and is intended for non-commercial academic use.
+If you are interested in using the dataset for commercial purposes, please contact original creator [OxRD](https://robotcar-dataset.robots.ox.ac.uk/contact/) for video content and [Fabio](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and [Gurkirt](http://gurkirt.github.io/) for event annotations.

-If you use ROAD dataset please cite:
+If you use ROAD dataset, please cite it using the following:

     @misc{singh2021road,
           title={ROAD: The ROad event Awareness Dataset for Autonomous Driving},